rmatzke1/csca-5028-final-project/README.md

 ## Development

-For running this project locally, I would recommend using PyCharm over VS Code for this project.
-It is much easier to manage multiple virtual environments / projects in PyCharm.
+For running this project locally, I would recommend using PyCharm over VS Code.
+It is much easier to manage multiple virtual environments / projects in PyCharm, and the Run Configuration feature will be heavily used.

 If you are on Windows, I would suggest changing your default PyCharm terminal to Command Prompt instead of PowerShell.